- by Marit van Nuland

 Resolution

-• 3D models need to be rendered.
+- 3D models need to be rendered.
 Here we will not give a clear indication on what the best value is, but we recommend keeping this in mind.
+Example: Render text at a minimum of 72 DPI to avoid pixelation.

 Scalability

-For the first point, we would recommend adding in a function where for example if the user clicks on a text it will zoom in the text so it will be read easier.
-This could also mean the text gets placed right in front of the user.
-Then we have the second point.
-If the user can click on text, there could also be a function that allows the user to reveal more information.
+- Making interactive text: If the user can click on text, there could also be a function that allows the user to reveal more information.
 Since the screen has a limited size, and you don’t want the screen to be full of text the whole time, it is possible to hide the text and make it visible with a user interaction.

 Reading distance

+- Don’t make the distance closer than 1.2 meter.
 Based on research, it is recommended to position your text 2–3 meters away from the camera.
 Also make sure the distance is not closer than 1.2 meter as this can lead to eye strain.
 We recommend starting at a distance of 2.5 meter and then adjusting the font size and distance though tests.

 3. Interaction and Dynamics